leapcode/puppet_check_mk/README.md

 *omdadmin_htpasswd*: changes the htpasswd of the amdadmin user (requires apache module from i.e.
                      https://labs.riseup.net/code/projects/shared-apache)

+*use_ssh*: Configures ssh to agents that use the same parameter.
+           Default: false.

 ### Notes

 * A user and group with the same value as the site parameter is created.
 By default this is 'monitoring'.